teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/ModifyFiles.md

 # Modify Files in a Repository

-In this example we modify files in a project that is versioned with Git.
+In this example we modify files in our working directory.

 ## Modify a File and Undo Changes